-And as we approach the end of 2021, Valley Unitarian Universalist Congregation is gathering again-cautiously-in our sanctuary.
-Faith Formation classes are starting to meet, we have a new administrator, and we can't wait to start singing together again.
-Best of all, we're ready to greet a new Settled Minister in 2022!
+And as we approached the end of 2021, Valley Unitarian Universalist Congregation gathered again-cautiously-in our sanctuary.
+Faith Formation classes met in person, We found a new Administrator, and we couldn't wait to start singing together again.
+Best of all, we prepared to greet a new Settled Minister.